mnmpdadish/dvmc/README.md

 This can be done using cmake.
 In the currect (root) directory, do:

 $ mkdir build && cd build
-$ cmake -DCONFIG=intel -DCMAKE_INSTALL_PREFIX:PATH=~ ..
+$ cmake ..
 $ make
 $ make install

 This should install everything with correct linking in the bin directory in your home directory.

+If you have access to intel compilers (icc and ifort), you can impose using the option -DCONFIG=intel in cmake.

+It is possible that you do not have the permission to execute the command "make install" on your cluster.
+In that case, change the default install directory to your home (it will create a bin directory there) with the option -DCMAKE_INSTALL_PREFIX:PATH=$HOME in cmake.

-We use a custom binary directory because on a remote cluster, it might be impossible or prohibited to install using sudo.
-For this to work, you need to create the ~/bin/ and make this directory execuable by adding this line to the ~/.bashrc (if this file does not exist, create it):
+With this custom path, you need to create the ~/bin/ and make this directory execuable by adding this line to the ~/.bashrc (if this file does not exist, create it):